Food from Plants

 Marang fruits in Southeast-Asian Rainforests

 There are several local names for the tree and fruits of Artocarpus odoratissimus.
-In English, it is simply called ‘Marang’, which is based on the Philippines’ common name for the fruit.
+In English, it is simply called ‘Marang’, which is based on the Philippines’ common name for this fruit.
 Originally endemic to the region around Mindanao, Sarawak, Kalimantan,…

 Cashew apples and -nuts in Goa, India

 Cashew trees (Anacardium occidentale) are native to areas around Northeastern Brazil.
-Portuguese colonists brought them around 1560 to Goa, India, from where they spread to Southeast Asia and finally Africa.
-Therefore, cashew products already have a long history in Goa…
+Portuguese colonists brought them around 1560 to Goa, India, from where they spread to Southeast Asia and Africa.
+Therefore, cashew products already have a long history in Goa and…

 Jujube trees at Ayutthaya in Thailand

-The Ayutthaya Historical Park covers the ruins of the old city of Ayutthaya, which was founded already in 850 AD by the Khmer and named after the Hindu holy city of Ajodhya.
-It was destroyed by the Burmese in 1767…
+The Ayutthaya Historical Park covers the ruins of the old city, which was founded by the Khmer in 850 AD and named after the Hindu holy city of Ajodhya.
+The city was destroyed by the Burmese in 1767 and has…

 Chanterelle mushrooms in Thailand

-Thai chanterelles, or more specifically Cantharellus minor live in symbiosis with Gurjun trees (Diopterocarpus tuberculatus) in semi-deciduous Southeast-Asian forests.
-These trees are easy to identify due to their double-winged (dio-ptero) fruits with big seeds.
-Besides Cantharellus minor, other species of…
+Thai chanterelles, specifically Cantharellus minor, live in symbiosis with Gurjun trees (Dipterocarpus tuberculatus) in semi-deciduous Southeast-Asian forests.
+These trees are easily identified due to their double-winged (di-ptero) fruits with big seeds.
+Besides Cantharellus minor, other species of chanterelle mushrooms are…

 Trunk it – it’s Marula beer!

-Marula season in Southern Africa is normally in February each year.
-When Marulas (Sclerocarya birrea) are getting ripe, they turn from green to yellow and fall from the female Marula trees.
-On the ground, they are ripening up fully and…
+Marula season in Southern Africa typically occurs in February of each year.
+When Marulas (Sclerocarya birrea) get ripe, they turn from green to yellow and fall from the female Marula trees.
+On the ground, they ripen fully and will start…

 Natal Mahogany seed milk and its preparation